Privileged Access Management

 Already invested in CyberArk or another vault?
 Veqtorix brokers that managed credential and wraps the same chain and audit around it.
 Keep what you have.

-We connect your stack.
+We unify your stack.
 We don't replace it.

 Veqtorix is not another identity provider, vault, or ticketing system.
 Identity already exists.
 Authorization already exists.
-Veqtorix is the control plane that links them — consuming what you already run and adding the chain from authorization to audit on top.
+Veqtorix is the control plane that governs the process across them — consuming what you already run and adding the chain from change approval to verification on top.

 Identity stays yours